 Your official discharge notice will arrive by mail.
 You can begin to rebuild your credit and your life.

-attorneys is the right choice for your fresh start by calling us now for a free phone consultation.
+LEARN WHY ONE OF OUR AWARD WINNING attorneys is the right choice for your fresh start by calling us now for a free phone consultation.
 Bankruptcy cases are a little different in every area.
 Our experienced bankruptcy attorneys know the ins-and-outs of each individual court.

 - Columbus residents’ petitions are filed in the United States Bankruptcy Court for the Southern District of Ohio.